dragomano/Light-Portal/CONTRIBUTING.md

 * Use bug report or feature request templates.

 ## How to submit a pull request
+* Check if the develop branch exists.
+If it exist use it to pull your request into.
 * If you want to send a bug fix, use `Fix` word in the title of your PR (i.e. "Fix page permissions").
 * If you want to send a new feature or a new translation, use `Add` word in the title of your PR (i.e `Add a new frontpage template`, `Add Chinese translation`).
 In any case, the title of each of your commits should continue such a phrase — `If applied, this commit will  ...` (`Update Polish`, etc.)